 First-year students are assigned a faculty advisor, who also is their First-Year Seminar instructor.
 In their second semester, first-year students may declare a major and, if they do, will be assigned a faculty advisor from the department of their chosen major.
-Deciding or undeclared students remain with their first-year advisor for another semester, and thereafter will be assigned to one of our professional advisors from Academic Advising until they declare a major.
+Exploring students remain with their first-year advisor for another semester, and thereafter will be assigned to one of our professional advisors from Academic Advising until they declare a major.
 Additionally, our students benefit from support and guidance from trained peer mentors, peer academic advisors, resident assistants, and Student Life professionals.

 We strive to support students who are experiencing difficulty when that academic advice is the most productive - early and while there is still an opportunity to resolve it with a successful outcome.
-This office uses a time-proven, five-week early warning system, intended to identify students struggling in 100- and 200-level courses.
+This office coordinates the use of Starfish Alert and Connect software system.
 This early-warning system provides intervention, referral and support.
 Additionally, Academic Advising provides support to all students at the College who are placed on academic probation.